Investment Properties in Northern Virginia: What Landlords Should Know Before Buying

 School District Assignment Matters

 Northern Virginia has some of the best public schools in the country — and the specific school assignment is a primary decision factor for family tenants.
 Fairfax County Public Schools, Loudoun County Public Schools, and Arlington Public Schools all have strong overall reputations, but individual school assignments within those systems vary significantly.
-Verify the exact elementary, middle, and high school assignments for any property you're considering.
+Verify the exact elementary, middle, and high school assignments for any property you are considering.

 HOA Considerations for Rental Investors